JoshuaKGoldberg/General-Language-Syntax/README.md

 # General Language Syntax Compiler
-A compiler for a general language syntax that can be mapped 1-1 to common languages like JavaScript or Python
+A compiler for a general language syntax that can be mapped 1-1 to common languages like TypeScript or Python

 ### Project Goal